zackman0010/grafana/docs/sources/dashboards/build-dashboards/create-dashboard/index.md

 **To configure repeating rows:**

 1. Click **Dashboards** in the main menu.

-1. Navigate to the dashboard you want to work on.
+2. Navigate to the dashboard you want to work on.

-1. At the top of the dashboard, click **Add** and select **Row** in the drop-down.
+3. At the top of the dashboard, click **Add** and select **Row** in the drop-down.

    If the dashboard is empty, you can click the **+ Add row** button in the middle of the dashboard.

-1. Hover over the row title and click the cog icon.
+4. Hover over the row title and click the cog icon.

-1. In the **Row Options** dialog box, add a title and select the variable for which you want to add repeating rows.
+5. In the **Row Options** dialog box, add a title and select the variable for which you want to add repeating rows.

-1. Click **Update**.
+6. Click **Update**.

 To provide context to dashboard users, add the variable to the row title.

 ### Repeating rows and the Dashboard special data source

-If a row includes panels using the special [Dashboard data source](ref:built-in-special-data-sources)&mdash;the data source that uses a result set from another panel in the same dashboard&mdash;then corresponding panels in repeated rows will reference the panel in the original row, not the ones in the repeated rows.
+If a row includes panels using the special [Dashboard data source](ref:built-in-special-data-sources)—the data source that uses a result set from another panel in the same dashboard—then corresponding panels in repeated rows will reference the panel in the original row, not the ones in the repeated rows.

 For example, in a dashboard: